InstantBuddha/Dan-s-Finnhub-Stocks/Run-in-docker.md

 ```bash
 docker run -it --rm --name dan-s-finnhub-stocks -p 3000:3000 -v $(pwd):/$(basename $(pwd)) -w /$(basename $(pwd)) node:21-alpine sh -c "npm install && npm start"
 ```
-The container needs to be manually removed after use.

 ## To sh in